EmilDohne/compressed-image/docs/index.rst

 in-memory and reading them from disk on-demand.

 It trades a bit of performance for significantly lower memory usage.
-For more detailed information please have a look at the benchmark section :ref:`cimg_benchmarks`
+For more detailed information please have a look at the benchmark section :ref:`benchmarks`

 It is written entirely using C++20 while also providing pre-built python binaries that are pip-installable.